carpetmat/Class-Activity_Project-1/README.md

 Colab link (Just in case of issues uploading to github): https://colab.research.google.com/drive/14veYir-z3Qyseabx0oGtFSxgaunj8RQ0

+# I am afraid I was still unable to finish my report.
+But additional information was aquired in the code

 The purpose of this project was to gather data from the OOI website for the following CTD instruments:<br>
 • Oregon Shelf Surface Piercing Profiler Mooring<br>